Norwegian special forces and elite units

+Norway has many active special operations and elite units, with those being Forsvarets Spesialkommando (FSK), Marinejegerkommandoen (MJK), Kystjegerkommandoen (KJK), mine-divers and the parachute unit Fallskjermjegerkommandoen (the parachute soldier command).
+The FSK is the army special forces unit and the Norwegian equivalent to the US Delta Force; the MJK are the maritime special forces unit being the Norwegian equivalent to the Navy SEALS.
+The KJK are coastal rangers.

+In 2014, Forsvarets Spesialstyrker (FS) was established to coordinate the FSK and MJK, in a similar vein to the American Joint Special Operations Command.
+These forces have the highest readiness state in most national and international situations.
+Also attached to FS is the 339 Special Operations Air Squadron (339 SOAS), which assists with air mobility.

-Army special forces and elite units.
+Army special forces and elite units

-Forsvarets spesialkommando (FSK)
+Forsvarets spesialkommando

-FSK consists of two main parts.
-The first part, "Spesialjegere" (special hunters), is the operational segment.
-The second is the conscript phase ("førstegangstjeneste"), which consists of the Fallskjermjegere (paratroopers), who have their own section.
+The FSK consists of two main parts.
+The first part, "Spesialjegere" (special rangers), is the operational segment.
+The second is the conscript phase (førstegangstjeneste), which consists of the Fallskjermjegere (paratroopers), who have their own section.
 FSK was established in 1982 due to increasing terror threats, and became operational in 1984.
 It originally consisted of the best soldiers from MJK and Fallskjermjegere/HJK.
 For several years, the government kept FSK secret, and denied its existence until 1999.

 Today, anyone who has completed førstegangstjenesten can apply to become a Spesialjeger, but the force still includes many operators from Fallskjermjegere and MJK.
 FSK's base is in Rena Leir, with training facilities across Norway.
-They specialize in hostage rescue, direct action, SERE (Survival, Evasion, Resistance, and Escape), sabotage, Arctic warfare, air operations, CQB (Close Quarters Battle), and reconnaissance, among other tasks.
+They specialize in hostage rescue, direct action, SERE (Survival, Evasion, Resistance, and Escape), sabotage, arctic warfare, air operations, CQB (Close Quarters Battle), and reconnaissance, among other tasks.

 Selection and training

 Selection for FSK is one of the toughest in the world, lasting around five weeks.
 It demands exceptional mental and physical endurance, including marches of 100+ km in a day, very little sleep and food, swimming in cold temperatures, and intense mental challenges.
 The selection pass rate is estimated between 0.5% and 5%.
-This is considering that many operators have a fallskjermjeger or MJK background, but exact figures are classified.
-Successful candidates undergo 1 to 2.5 years of training covering skydiving, roping, survival, navigation, Arctic, urban, jungle warfare, demolition, sabotage, CQB, SERE, boat operations, medical courses, and more.
-Known exercises includes skydiving onto oil rigs which were called a suicide mission by the SAS.
+Many FSK operators have a fallskjermjeger or MJK background, but exact figures are classified.
+Successful candidates undergo 1 to 2.5 years of training covering: skydiving fastrope, SERE, navigation, Arctic, urban, and jungle warfare; as well as sabotage, boat operations and medical courses.
+They have been known to parachute onto oil rigs, an action once called a "suicide mission" by SAS members.

-FSK is a Tier 1 special unit and is highly secretive.
+FSK is highly secretive.
 They have trained and worked with elite units such as the SAS, Navy SEALs, SBS, KSK, GIGN, Delta Force, DEVGRU, Green Berets, JTF2, SOG, SASR, and others.
-FSK is considered the best in Arctic warfare and had a 100% mission success rate in Afghanistan, praised alongside MJK and HJK.
+The FSK is considered the best in Arctic warfare and had a 100% mission success rate in Afghanistan, praised alongside MJK and HJK.